Granting Cycle Due Dates

 On this Page

-In light of potential short and long term impact of the COVID-19 pandemic, it is important to have formal contingency plans for your proposed project.
-Please describe in up to one page your plans for adjusting this project if needed.
+General Contingency Plan: Considering potential impacts to your project plan (for example, COVID-19, political unrest, natural disasters, emerging infectious diseases, etc.), it is important to have formal contingency plans for your proposed project.
+In up to one page, please describe the possible risks you may encounter that could hinder a successful completion of the project and describe your plans for adjusting this project if needed.
 Changes could include modified start dates for travel, fieldwork or data collection, alternative data collection strategies, alternative field sites, or alternative methods for recruitment and engagement of participants, as well as any other potential modifications to research and development activities (including IRB/IACUC approvals/changes).

 We now only accept applications through our online system.
 Please click here for links to the application.

 A formal application is required for Research Grants.
 If you are concerned as to whether your research topic is eligible, contact the Foundation at least a month ahead of the application deadline.
 Relevance of your project to understanding human origins must be explicit throughout your application.

 Contact the Foundation office to make sure you have the most up-to-date information.
 Complete the formal application in English.

 Your application must be legible and reproducible.
 All PDF sections of your application must adhere to the following guidelines.
 All applicants must use the following formatting instructions.